rism-digital/verovio-reference-book/_book/05-toolkit-reference/06-environment-functions.md

 title: "Environment functions"
 ---

-Verovio includes a few environment-level functions for configuring the global setup in which the toolkit works.
+Verovio includes a few environment-level functions for configuring the global setup in which the toolkit runs.
 They are namespace-level functions in the C++ codebase.
-For the Python and JavaScript bindings, they are module-level function.
+For the Python and JavaScript bindings, they are module-level functions.

 ### SetDefaultResourcePath